 The Neuroscience Scholars Program is a three year fellowship that provides underrepresented and diverse trainees in neuroscience with an annual stipend for enrichment activities, travel support to the SfN annual meeting, mentoring opportunities, and more.
-Applications are due May 23, 2017.
+Applications will be available in April, 2019.

 FEMMES-Females Excelling More in Math, Engineering and the Sciences

 FEMMES programs encourage girls to learn and explore their potential in science, technology, math and engineering (STEM).